Cell membrane: Membrane polarity

 The apical membrane or luminal membrane of a polarized cell is the surface of the plasma membrane that faces inward to the lumen.
 This is particularly evident in epithelial and endothelial cells, but also describes other polarized cells, such as neurons.
-The basolateral membrane of a polarized cell is the surface of the plasma membrane that forms its basal and lateral surfaces.
+The basolateral membrane or basolateral cell membrane of a polarized cell is the surface of the plasma membrane that forms its basal and lateral surfaces.
 It faces outwards, towards the interstitium, and away from the lumen.
 Basolateral membrane is a compound phrase referring to the terms "basal (base) membrane" and "lateral (side) membrane", which, especially in epithelial cells, are identical in composition and activity.
 Proteins (such as ion channels and pumps) are free to move from the basal to the lateral surface of the cell or vice versa in accordance with the fluid mosaic model.
 Tight junctions join epithelial cells near their apical surface to prevent the migration of proteins from the basolateral membrane to the apical membrane.
 The basal and lateral surfaces thus remain roughly equivalent to one another, yet distinct from the apical surface.

 Membrane structures

-Cell membrane can form different types of "supramembrane" structures such as caveola, postsynaptic density, podosome, invadopodium, focal adhesion, and different types of cell junctions.
+The cell membrane can form different types of "supramembrane" structures such as caveolae, postsynaptic densities, podosomes, invadopodia, focal adhesions, and different types of cell junction.
 These structures are usually responsible for cell adhesion, communication, endocytosis and exocytosis.
+They are composed of specific proteins, such as integrins and cadherins.
 They can be visualized by electron microscopy or fluorescence microscopy.
-They are composed of specific proteins, such as integrins and cadherins.